North and East Texas Counts

 Lake Tawakoni (TXLK)

 This is usually one of North-Central Texas' best CBC's with almost any waterfowl possible and usually good array of sparrows.
 To participate please contact compiler Richard Kinney at firstname.lastname@example.org.
+We meet around 7 AM at J's for the count assignments.
+Countdown dinner is at the LumberYard Cafe.
+The lake level is high enough that loons are a possibility.
+It's shaping up to be a good year for irruptives.

-Anyone interested in participating please contact Keith Lockhart, email@example.com or phone 972-317-8242.
+Anyone interested in participating please contact Keith Lockhart, email@example.com.

 Count dinner at 6:00 PM at the Eastman Training Building; dinner sponsored by Eastman Chemical Company.
 Contact David Brotherton, firstname.lastname@example.org.